Building Java Projects with Maven

 - test: Required for compilation and testing, but not needed for build or run.

-In the screen below, press enter to select maven-archetype-quickstart.
+In the screen below, Enter to select maven-archetype-quickstart.

-In the screen below, press enter to select the latest version.
+In the screen below, Enter to select the latest version.

-Give groupId and artifactId the values shown below. (for version and package, press enter to accept the default)
+Type groupId and artifactId values like below. (for version and package, Enter to accept the default)

-C:\ Command PromptDefine value for property 'groupId': : org.springframework.gs Define value for property 'artifactId': : gs-maven-initial Define value for property 'version': 1.0-SNAPSHOT: : Define value for property 'package': org.springframework.gs: :
+C:\ Command PromptDefine value for property 'groupId': : org.springframework.gs Define value for property 'artifactId': : quick-start Define value for property 'version': 1.0-SNAPSHOT: : Define value for property 'package': org.springframework.gs: :

 On the screen below, press the Enter key.

-C:\ Command PromptConfirm properties configuration: groupId: org.springframework.gs artifactId: gs-maven-initial version: 1.0-SNAPSHOT package: org.springframework.gs Y: :
+C:\ Command PromptConfirm properties configuration: groupId: org.springframework.gs artifactId: quick-start version: 1.0-SNAPSHOT package: org.springframework.gs Y: :

 pom.xml

-If the project relies on the A library and A depends on B, then Maven will store both A and B in the repository with only the A dependency configuration.
+We've added Spring-context dependencies to pom.xml.
+Here is a brief description of Maven's dependency management features: Suppose the project relies on the A library and A depends on B. Maven will store both A and B in the repository with only the A dependency configuration.
+Thus, even if you add only the spring-context, Maven would save other libraries dependent on spring-context in the repository.

-At the command prompt, run Notepad to create the MessageService.java, MessagePrinter.java, and Application.java files in the hello folder as shown below.
+Run Notepad to create the MessageService.java, MessagePrinter.java, and Application.java files in the hello folder at the command prompt, as shown below.

 MessageService.java